 Holly Morgenroth, Collections Officer

 My day to day work varies enormously which is part of the reason I enjoy my job so much.
-I spend as much time as I can working with the natural history collections (biology and geology) to learn more about them, improve access to them and ensure they are appropriately cared for.
+I spend as much time as I can working with the natural history collections (biology and geology) to learn more about them, improve access and ensure they are well cared for.

 An important part of my role involves partnership work and applying for additional funding.
 Both allow RAMM to produce exciting exhibitions and events, digital products and other resources for the public and researchers to enjoy.

 My other jobs include replying to enquires from the public, making specimen information available online, creating exhibitions and giving talks and tours.
 I also manage volunteers and consultants who help me with the collections and associated archive.

 Address: Royal Albert Memorial Museum & Art Gallery, Queen Street, Exeter EX4 3RX

 My undergraduate degree is in Marine Biology and Coastal Ecology from the University of Plymouth.
 During this time Plymouth City Museum and Art Gallery needed volunteers to help a marine biology collection donated by the Marine Biological Association.
 I offered to help because I am fascinated by ‘wet’ collections (preserved in jars of fluid).

 My interest in museum curatorship as a career was sparked instantly and I have worked with some outstanding marine collections.
 I am also far happier on land than on, or in, the water so this career choice has suited me very well.